 National Health Council Programs

-"A Patient Voice" is an online community with a unique approach to serve people with chronic diseases and disabilities and their family caregivers.
-The site is part of the WebMD Health Network and was created with the help of the NHC.
-It brings trusted experts together with people with chronic conditions to freely share information in both public forums and private, invitation-only settings.
+"A Different Normal" is blog with a unique approach to serve people with chronic diseases and disabilities and their family caregivers.
+The blog is part of the WebMD Health Network and was created with the help of the NHC.
+The web page features guest bloggers from NHC member organizations, as well as chronic disease experts from WebMD.

-Click here to visit "A Patient Voice" and share your thoughts and concerns.
+Click here to visit "A Different Normal" and share your thoughts and concerns.

 Lotsa Helping Hands is an easy-to-use, web-based service that provides a simple, immediate way for friends, family, colleagues, and neighbors to assist loved ones in need.
 The service includes a private group calendar, specifically designed for organizing helpers, where everyone can pitch in with meals delivery, rides, and other tasks necessary for life to run smoothly during times of medical crisis, end-of-life caring, or family caregiver exhaustion.
 It's also a place to keep these "circles of community" informed with status updates, photo galleries, message boards, and more.
 It’s free and private.